The approved GCPS Clinic Information Card must be completed yearly for each student. The purpose of the clinic card is to:

 If the clinic card indicates that your child has a medical condition (asthma, diabetes, severe allergies, etc), an Action Plan should be on file with your child's teacher to advise the school on how to best care for your child during the school day or in case of an emergency.

 There may be situations where the student needs over-the-counter medication in order to stay in school.
-In this case, the school clinic worker may be permitted to supervise and/or provide reasonable assistance in administration of certain medications:
+In this case, the school clinic worker may be permitted to supervise and/or provide reasonable assistance in the administration of certain medications:

 - Aspirin - Acetaminophen - Ibuprofen - Cough medicine, etc.